Home » FAQ

 For these initial studies, we prefer affected dogs of any age and unaffected older dogs (over 7 years old).
 If the health status of your dog changes after you have sent in the DNA sample, we ask that you please submit a health update annually even if your dog is still healthy.
 Please click here to submit a health update.

 For the initial approach we are taking, blood samples from unrelated dogs affected and unaffected dogs are the best.
 We ask for the pedigrees so we can ensure dogs are not related to one another at the grandparent/great grandparent level.
-However, the next step of evaluating transmission of the trait through generations, requires related dogs; for those transmission studies buccal swab samples are sufficient, but a blood sample would still be preferred.
+However, the next step of evaluating transmission of the trait through generations, requires related dogs.

 We are collecting samples only from purebred registered dogs of the breeds listed below.
 If your dog is a purebred rescue and you do not have any pedigree information on the dog, we appreciate your interest, but for this study, we need samples from dogs with known parentage.